Click here to view the Trafford Safeguarding Adults Review Protocol Flowchart

 1. Commissioning Safeguarding Adults Reviews

-Trafford Strategic Safeguarding Adults Board (TSSB) will promote, develop and embrace a culture which adheres to the requirements and expectations of the Care Act 2014, reflection, learning and transparency when conducting a Safeguarding Adults Review (SAR).
-The Board will ensure effective systems have been developed and maintained to share the learning within Trafford from SARs.
+Trafford Strategic Safeguarding Partnership (TSSP) will promote, develop and embrace a culture which adheres to the requirements and expectations of the Care Act 2014, reflection, learning and transparency when conducting a Safeguarding Adults Review (SAR).
+The TSSP will ensure effective systems have been developed and maintained to share the learning within Trafford from SARs.
 Best practice will be established through a lens of education acquiring knowledge from local / regional and national levels along with any relevant legislation.

-In specific circumstances, the TSSB will conduct a SAR.
-This process places a duty on all Board members to contribute in undertaking the review, share information and apply the lessons learnt.
+In specific circumstances, the TSSP will conduct a SAR.
+This process places a duty on all TSSP members to contribute in undertaking the review, share information and apply the lessons learnt.

 Legislation requires local SABs to arrange a SAR when: